danielb173/GPUbot/README.md

 # GPUbot

-The goal is to learn Selenium API + Python
+The goal is to learn Selenium + Python

 This bot will monitor and notify stock levels for RTX3080 graphics cards.